 With Authority comes great responsibility

 We discussed earlier that building a business gives you the opportunity to decide the vision and carry it out in your own unique way and style.
 Your individual creativity and values can be allowed to permeate through every aspect of your business and that tends to be a really good thing; your business is an extension of who you are.
-BUT, there is always a balance because with all of the above said, one thing being a business owner will always be, is a huge responsibility.
+BUT, there is always a balance.
+One thing that never changes, is that being a business owner will always be a huge responsibility.
 The buck stops with you.
-For better or for worse, for richer, for poorer, every decision you make to keep the business healthy and growing is on your head and the reality is that not everybody wants that level of responsibility.
-There are jobs out there that allow you to be a silent, creative partner that fulfills your need to be creative without being entirely responsible for the impact of what you’ve created.
-Let that sink in for a moment…
+For better for worse, for richer, for poorer, every decision you make to keep the business healthy is on your head.
+Not everybody wants that level of responsibility.
+Especially when remote workers can command fantastic salaries and work on their own terms.
+If you don't have to go to all that extra effort to have the lifestyle you want, why bother?

 No Stability...at first

-What stops many people from starting their own business is that there are no guarantees that a limitless, billionaire lifestyle actually awaits you at the end of getting your business off the ground.
-The harsh reality is that most businesses don’t generate enough income for you to completely live off at first and when you want to be able to work remotely and you’ve got costs to pay out for, like accommodation and not starving to death, not having enough income is not likely to be a massively fun experience.
+What stops many people from starting their own business is that there are no guarantees of steady work, especially at the beginning.
+The harsh reality is that most businesses don’t generate enough income for you to completely live off of right away.
+When you want to be able to work remotely and you’ve got costs to pay out for, like accommodation and not starving to death, not having enough income is not likely to be a massively fun experience.

 I think the scary thing about this is not knowing how long the initial dry spell is likely to last, so it’s difficult pace yourself.
 To get around this though, maybe consider transitioning into being a full time entrepreneur where you gradually reduce your freelance work as your business grows.
 This way you don’t have to give up the dream of remote working and travelling but you diminish the risk around not being able to stay afloat.

 One thing that can be a potential downside of setting up your own business is that it can be a bit of lonely experience.
-You’re building an idea that you’re having to keep close to your chest because it’s not a tangible thing yet and it’s vulnerable so naturally, you’re not inclined to share anything about it, especially the struggles.
-That is why it always good to have people around you, a community around you who will motivate you, encourage you and help you to stay connected to other human beings and allow you to share this crazy journey that you are on.
+You’re building an idea that you’re having to keep close to your chest because it’s not a tangible thing yet.
+It’s a vulnerable time in the life cycle of a business so naturally, you’re not inclined to share anything about it, especially the struggles.
+That is why it is always good to have people around you, a community around you who will motivate you, encourage you and help you to stay connected to other human beings and allow you to share this crazy journey that you are on.
 If you become isolated, it’ll be difficult for you to experience the full benefit of starting a business.
 People that get a job tend to automatically get a team, but entrepreneurs have to be more intentional about finding those like-minded folks.

 Negative Impact on Relationships

-Often, when setting up a business you’ll have to withdraw from a lot of social engagements for an unknown period of time which means that all of the relationships that aren’t your immediate family or people in your general vicinity have the potential to suffer.
-Basically, people are likely to get mad at you for being unavailable.
-If you’re setting the business up in your hometown then this is an issue but if you’re a working on this remotely in a different country, most of the time this can get even worse because people already have trouble understanding your life choices and now you want to set up a business that you can’t say too much about but it’s taking up all of your time and no you won’t be coming to your friends 26th birthday party.
+Often, when setting up a business you’ll have to withdraw from a lot of social engagements for an unknown period of time.
+People are much more likely to get mad at you for being unavailable.
+If you’re setting the business up in your hometown then this is a potential hazard anyway, but if you’re a working on this remotely in a different country, things can get even trickier.
+The digital nomad lifestyle is quite difficult for people to get their head around, so it's easy for people to get aggravated with you for not being around so much.

 Amanda Scott is the editor in chief for The Wifi Tribe blog and passionate about creating an excellent resource for remote workers near and far to draw from.
 When she's not editing and writing, she's either cooking, eating or reading a good book.
 You can never go wrong with a good book.